Does Homeowners Insurance Cover Earthquakes?

 What Typically Gets Damaged by Earthquakes?

-The biggest liability caused by earthquakes is their unpredictability.
-You never know when an earthquake will strike, and how much damage it will cause to your home and your property.
+The most significant liability caused by earthquakes is their unpredictability.
+You never know when an earthquake will strike and how much damage it will cause to your home and property.

 Because earthquakes cause major ground movement, they often cause the following damages: